holakirr/go_learning/README.md

 # go_learning

 Learning GoLang by Udemy course
-Each branch shows each section of the cours
+Each branch shows each section of the course

 1 - Helloworld
-2 - Deeper into Go
+2 - Cards